cdanielsen/dep-cruiser-no-ancestor/README.md

   error no-root-folder-ancestor: src/rootFolder/subFolder/sub-root.js → src/outside-root.js
-  error no-root-folder-ancestor: src/rootFolder/entryPoint.js → src/rootFolder/subFolder/sub-root.js
-  error no-root-folder-ancestor: src/rootFolder/entryPoint.js → src/rootFolder/inside-peer.js

-x 3 dependency violations (3 errors, 0 warnings).
+x 1 dependency violations (1 errors, 0 warnings).
 4 modules, 3 dependencies cruised.
 ```

 Desired Result:

-Modify the `from` and `to` rules in such a way that only the _first_ error is reported, as it is a file importing something from outside the root folder
+:check: Modify the `from` and `to` rules in such a way that only the _first_ error is reported, as it is a file importing something from outside the root folder